Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10_love_exponent_breath: A script that prints the result of BREATH to the power LOVE

 11-binary_to_decimal: A cript that converts the contents of BINARY from binary to decimal

+12-combinations: A script that prints every possible combo of a-z except oo